 Everyone wants the fastest internet possible in their homes, with no dead spots.
-Mesh Wi-Fi systems — also known as whole home Wi-Fi systems, mesh systems, or simply mesh routers — can significantly improve network coverage around a house.
-A mesh system combines one base router with multiple satellite modules, or nodes, to together create a seamless Wi-Fi network.
+Mesh Wi-Fi systems, also known as whole home Wi-Fi systems, mesh systems or simply mesh routers, can significantly improve network coverage around a house by eliminating dead zones, providing uninterrupted WiFi throughout your home.
+A mesh system joins two or more Wi-Fi access points — usually one base router with multiple satellite modules or nodes — to create and share a seamless Wi-Fi network

 Unlike traditional routers, which are typically placed in one room near the modem and have limited reach, mesh systems are designed to provide a wider signal range.
 Because they consist of a series of satellite modules, they can cover every room in the house with ease, even those corners that typically don’t receive Wi-Fi signal (dead spots).
 This makes them a great option for large and multi-story homes.